-Budgets have to be estimated and approved by the finance department and possible avenues for income generation, for eg. sponsorship from television rights, the contribution from philanthropic agencies among other also need to be assessed.
+Budgets have to be estimated and approved by the finance department, and possible avenues for income generation, for, e.g. sponsorship from television rights, the contribution from philanthropic agencies, among others, also need to be assessed.
 The editorial and promotional material have to be prepared in advance and circulated to potential participants.
-If the company has a customer base, they can be informed on email, by sending printed brochures with admission tickets and requesting them to promote them among friends.
+If the company has a customer base, they can be informed by email by sending printed brochures with admission tickets and requesting them to promote them among friends.

 2. Identify target audience

 The most important part of planning is identifying the target audience.
 A textile retailer catering mainly to women should have events focused on women of a particular age group.
-In South India, a popular show hosted by Seematti Textile group features Bridal wear and participants are selected from homemakers, professional women from all walks of life.
+In South India, a popular show hosted by the Seematti Textile group features.
+Bridal wear and participants are selected from homemakers, professional women from all walks of life.
 The event hires the best talent in terms of dancers, choreographers, photographers from across the country.
-Identifying the target audience is a must for planning the content of the programme, free offers, draw of lots and deciding on prizes.
+Identifying the target audience is a must for planning the content of the program, free offers, draw of lots, and deciding on prizes.

 3. Create awareness through blogging

 If the company has a blog section on its website, it can be effectively used to communicate news about the event, the purpose, goals, objectives and educational aspects of it.
 Since the content is original and informative, the chances of them getting ahead in search engine rankings are higher.
 Such blog posts have the advantage of being boosted through social media such as LinkedIn, Facebook and Twitter.

 The content that works best in event promotion is the purpose, interviews with key delegates or experts, the venue, news, photographs, details about the turnout of, the outcome and several important details.
 According to Event Marketing Strategies Maven Michelle Bergstein, it works well if the company has an editorial calendar to work with.

 Likewise, experts in the industry can also be requested to write articles or opinion pieces which will be valued by the readers.